 However, you should apply for the Avianca Vuela Visa® Card card if you’re a frequent Avianca flyer and want the benefit of a free checked bag.
 But if you’re looking for flexibility and the ability to earn more than just LifeMiles, the Citi Premier® Card is a better choice.

 Avianca Vuela Visa® Card vs. Capital One Venture Rewards Credit Card

 Similarly to the Citi Premier® Card, the Capital One Venture Rewards Credit Card offers flexibility and excellent travel benefits for just $95 per year.
 Its earnings rate is simple, with 2 Miles per dollar on every purchase, every day.
-With Capital One Venture Rewards Credit Card’s welcome bonus, you can Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+With Capital One Venture Rewards Credit Card’s welcome bonus, you can Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.

 With more than 15 transfer partners (including Avianca LifeMiles), your Capital One miles will stretch quite far.
-However, these miles transfer at a lower, 2:1.5 ratio, meaning that 100,000 Capital One miles results in 75,000 LifeMiles and 50,000 Capital One Miles results in 37,500 LifeMiles.
+However, while some partners offer a 1:1 mile transfer, other partners offer transfer at a lower, 2:1.5 ratio, meaning that 100,000 Capital One miles results in 75,000 LifeMiles and 50,000 Capital One Miles results in 37,500 LifeMiles.

 If you’re in need of Global Entry or TSA Precheck, the Capital One Venture Rewards Credit Card will even reimburse you with up to a $100 statement credit.
 For example, if you opt for Global Entry, you will enjoy this benefit for five years.
 Since this is a much more universal perk than what the Avianca Vuela Visa® Card offers, the Venture card may be a smarter option for most travelers.